clicon/clixon-docs/paths.rst

            /acme:interfaces/acme:interface[acme:name='dummy']
      </path>

-Namespaces in instance-identifiers are same as XPaths.
+Namespaces in instance-identifiers are the same as in XPaths.

 Api-path
 ========